Professor Siggi Gudergan

 Qualifications: PhD in Management (AGSM, USyd & UNSW)

 Contact DetailsEmail: firstname.lastname@example.org

-He has the equivalents of a Bachelor and Master degree, respectively, in business administration and economics from the RWTH-Aachen (Aachen University of Technology in Germany).
-In his Master he specialized in Economics, Finance and Production & Operations Management.
-He has gained a PhD in Management from the former Australian Graduate School of Management (the degree was awarded by both the University of Sydney and UNSW) with a thesis that addresses the Performance and Governance of Strategic Alliances.
+He has the equivalents of a bachelor's and master's degree, respectively, in business administration and economics from the RWTH-Aachen (Aachen University of Technology in Germany).
+In his master's degree he specialized in Economics, Finance and Production & Operations Management.
+He has a PhD in Management from the former Australian Graduate School of Management (the degree was awarded by both the University of Sydney and UNSW) with a thesis that addresses the Performance and Governance of Strategic Alliances.